 It is also important to use a rigid measuring device, either a metal or plastic fixed rule, or a metal retractable measure.
 Don’t use a cloth tape measure as these can stretch or shrink over time.
 One of the boot manufacturers has a printable measure on their website, if you want to use this, make sure that you compare the printout with a rigid measure first to ensure the scale has come out correctly, technology has a habit of doing what it is told, not what we want!!

-Next, what I tend to do is always measure the width (even though one of the manufacturers doesn’t use a width measurement in their sizings), at right-angles to the centreline of the frog, at the widest part of the foot.
+Next, what I tend to do is always measure the width (even though some of the manufacturers don’t use a width measurement in their sizings), at right-angles to the centreline of the frog, at the widest part of the foot.
 This foot measures 125mm wide.